andrewmacheret/chess/README.md

 Test it:
 * Open `build/index.html` in a browser.
- * For testing purposes, if you don't have a web server, running `python -m SimpleHTTPServer` in the project directory and navigating to [http://localhost:8000](http://localhost:8000) should do the trick.
+ * For testing purposes, if you don't have a web server, running `python -m SimpleHTTPServer` in the `build/` directory and navigating to [http://localhost:8000](http://localhost:8000) should do the trick.
 * You should see several buttons asking what kind of chess game to play.
 * To troubleshoot, look for javascript errors in the browser console.